CybexDex/RomeAPI/README.md

  # private methods
  cybex.fetch_balance()
  ```

+### Private Key Location

+> To find your private key, please go to go to https://olddex.cybex.io (Note that this is the old version):
+> 1. logon with your account name and password
+> 1. on the top left of the web page, go to ACCOUNT, then to the middle left of the page, click 'Permissions'
+> 1. under 'Active Permissions'->ACCOUNT/KEY/ADDRESS, click the public key string, which looks like CYB81SdxxxxxxxxxxxxxxxxxxxxxxxxJW
+> 1. on the pop up box titled 'Private key viewer', click 'SHOW', then the private key string will be shown under 'Private key (WIF - Wallet Import Format)', which looks like '5HyMuxxxxxxxxxxxxxxxxxxxxxxxxxx4ka'
+> 1. copy and save the private key string in a secure place to use with the CYBEX Python API

 ### fetch_markets
  Fetch the list of all available markets from an exchange and returns an array of markets (objects with properties such as asset_pair, base, quote etc.).
 Some exchanges do not have means for obtaining a list of markets via their online API.
 For those, the list of markets is hardcoded.